You’re Invited to The Root Institute 2023

 10 am to 5 pm ET

-The Blackburn Center at Howard University
+Armour J. Blackburn University Center at Howard University

 2397 6th St NW, Washington, DC